Another Field Trip with a School Bus Full of Smartphones

 - The potential liability risk for the school is increasing.
 With at least one state now considering resolutions that would make it sexual harassment for a child to show another child pornography, schools will increasingly be caught in the crosshairs, answering questions of “what rules are in place to prevent exposures to inappropriate content?”

-- The adult-to-child ratio encourages inappropriate behavior.
+- The adult-to-child ratio on buses encourages inappropriate behavior.
 This one is pretty clear.
-Most busses have one adult who should be spending most of his/her time watching the road and not dealing with student misbehavior.
+Most buses have one adult who should be spending most of his/her time watching the road and not dealing with student misbehavior.
 This leaves 40 or more students doing whatever they want.

 - If an accident occurs, premature phone calls from students to parents can create unnecessary havoc.
 For example, parents rushing to the scene of a fender bender.